Wills, Trusts & Probate

 Frequently Asked Questions About Changing a Will in Riverbank

-If you pass away without updating your will after significant changes, your estate plan may not reflect your most recent wishes.
-This can result in unintended beneficiaries receiving assets or disputes among heirs.
-In the absence of a valid will, California’s intestate succession laws will determine how your property is distributed, which may not align with your preferences.
+If you die without updating your will after significant changes, your estate plan may not reflect your most recent wishes, which can lead to unintended distributions or disputes among heirs.
+In cases where no valid will exists, California’s intestacy laws determine how assets are distributed, and those rules may not align with your preferences.
+To avoid unintended results, it is important to keep your will current and coordinate it with beneficiary forms.
+Timely updates help ensure that your intended recipients receive assets according to your present instructions.